Racass/BetterLog/README.md

  * Others
    * Create a documentation
    * Levels of debug
-     * Based on the debug level, will save something or not.
+    * Based on the debug level, will save the message or not.